 17 Feb 1798: Jeremiah was surety for the marriage of [daughter] Lucinda Franklin and William Clarkson.
 [Jim Smoot]

-Phoebe signed her will in Amherst County.
+20 Jun 1842: The will of Phoebe Franklin was proved in Amherst County.
 Executor: Henry Franklin.
 Witnesses John Pryor, Julius Simpson, and Thomas Lain.
-In it she mentioned land owned in VA, NC, and AL. It was proved 20 Jun 1842.
-[Davis, Abstracts of Amherst County, Virginia Wills, p.
+In it she had mentioned land owned in VA, NC, and AL. [Davis, Abstracts of Amherst County, Virginia Wills, p.
 14, from Book 11, p.
 66-67]

 Joel Franklin (23 Sep 1757 – Oct 1807; m.
 Susannah Lewis 7 Jan 1794)